Categorical Donaldson-Thomas theory for local surfaces: Categorical Donaldson-Thomas theory for local surfaces

-such that $H_j$ is ample, which lie on chambers.
-Then by~\cite[Theorem~8.3]{Toddbir}, the moduli spaces $M_{X, \sigma_j}(v)$ of one dimensional $\sigma_j$-stable sheaves on $X$ are connected by a sequence of \textit{d-critical flops}, which are d-critical analogue of usual flops in birational geometry.
-Therefore following the discussion in Subsection~\ref{intro:motivation}, we propose the following conjecture: \begin{conj} For $v \in N_{\le 1}(S)$, suppose that $\sigma_1$, $\sigma_2$ lie on chambers.
-Then there exist equivalences of $\mathbb{C}^{\ast}$-equivariant categorical DT theories:
+is a \textit{d-critical flop}, which is a d-critical analogue of usual flops in birational geometry.
+Therefore following the discussion in Subsection~\ref{intro:motivation}, we propose the following conjecture: \begin{conj} There exists an equivalence of $\mathbb{C}^{\ast}$-equivariant DT categories: